Global Navigation

 Perl Culture

-• Perl Humor - a list of links to Perl humor.
+• Perl Humour - a list of links to Perl humour.

 • Perl Poetry - Poems that are valid Perl programs.

 • Perl Golf - competitions to find out the shortest Perl programs to achieve a certain task.
-Looking at the winning entries and analyzing them can actually teach you a lot about built-in Perl features. (some of them relatively obscure).
+Looking at the winning entries and analysing them can actually teach you a lot about built-in Perl features (some of them relatively obscure).

 • The Perl Quiz of the Week - a quiz to write a Perl program by Mark Jason Dominus.